AD 1

 CAJON

-A CAJON is a box-shaped percussion instrument originally from Peru, played by slapping the front face (generally thin plywood) with the hands.
+A CAJON is a box-shaped percussion instrument originally from Peru, played by slapping the front face (generally thin plywood) with the hand.

 Posted by Unknown